CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 ## RoadMap

-- Connect Kong API Gateway to Keycloak?
+- I want to connect Kong API Gateway to Keycloak in the future.
-- Logger service has erros that is object disposed error.
-Other services are fine.